saveoursecrets/sdk/README.md

 ### Conflicts

+Conflicts are categorised into *soft conflicts* which can be automatically resolved via synchronization and *hard conflicts* which may require user approval to be resolved.

+#### Soft Conflict

+Soft conflicts occur when a node tries to make changes to another node but cannot as their commit trees are out of sync but have not diverged.
+These sorts of conflicts can be resolved by pushing local changes or pulling remote changes to synchronize; if the synchronization is successful the calling node can try again.

+#### Hard Conflict

 The system is eventually consistent except in the case of two events; when a WAL is compacted to prune history or when the encryption password for a vault is changed.
 Either of these events will completely rewrite the append-only log and therefore the vault commit trees will have diverged.
-If all nodes are connected when these events occur then it is possible to synchronize automatically but if a node is offline (or an error occurs) then we have a conflict that must be resolved.
+If all nodes are connected when these events occur then it is possible to synchronize automatically but if a node is offline (or an error occurs) then we have a conflict that must be resolved; we call this a *hard conflict*.

 ## Setup